open-telemetry/semantic-conventions/docs/non-normative/k8s-migration.md

 Specifically for the Opentelemetry Collector:

 The transition will happen through two different feature gates.
-One for enabling the new schema called `semconv.k8s.stable`, and one for disabling the old schema called `semconv.k8s.legacy`.
+One for enabling the new schema called `semconv.k8s.enableStable`, and one for disabling the old schema called `semconv.k8s.disableLegacy`.
 Then:

-- On alpha the old schema is enabled, while the new schema is disabled
+- On alpha the old schema is enabled by default (`semconv.k8s.disableLegacy` defaults to false), while the new schema is disabled (`semconv.k8s.enableStable` defaults to false).
-- On beta/stable the old schema is disabled, while the new is enabled
+- On beta/stable the old schema is disabled by default (`semconv.k8s.disableLegacy` defaults to true), while the new is enabled by default (`semconv.k8s.enableStable` defaults to true).
-- It is an error to disable both
+- It is an error to disable both schemas
+- Both schemas can enabled with `--feature-gates=-semconv.disableLegacy,+semconv.k8s.enableStable`.

 <!-- toc -->